 The Benefits of Using XM to Make Informed Business Decisions

 Whitman-Walker Health, located in the Washington DC area, is an FQHC that focuses on caring for the LGBTQ+ community.
-With their patients feeling the full impact of the COVID pandemic, Whitman-Walker faced the challenge of finding ways to measure how their patient populations were responding to necessary changes in their healthcare experience – specifically, the transition to telehealth.
+Whitman-Walker wanted to understand how their patient populations would respond to the transition to telehealth.

-As an organization, Whitman-Walker wanted to find a way to further understand patient preferences and utilize them to inform the business decisions around pandemic-related restructuring.
-In April and May of this year, Whitman-Walker used Feedtrail to ask their patients to specify for which types of procedures they were willing to have in-person appointments, and which visits they’d prefer to handle via telehealth.
+As an organization, Whitman-Walker wanted to find a way to further understand patient preferences and utilize them to inform the business decisions around care restructuring.
+Whitman-Walker used Feedtrail to ask their patients to specify for which types of procedures they were willing to have in-person appointments, and which visits they’d prefer to handle via telehealth.

-Whitman-Walker found that their patient population preferred in-person to telehealth by a 55/45% margin, and that patients were willing to come in to have blood drawn and receive COVID19 testing as long as the location was safe.
-These procedures were priorities for 38% of their customers, whereas other procedures such as dental appointments were a priority for less than 10%.
-Whitman-Walker was therefore able to make informed decisions necessary to maximize their resources and spend less energy and effort on less-critical areas during the first wave of the pandemic.
+Whitman-Walker found that their patient population preferred in-person to telehealth by a 55/45% margin, and that patients were willing to come in to have blood drawn and receive testing, procedures that were priorities for 38% of their customers, whereas other procedures such as dental appointments were a priority for less than 10%.
+Whitman-Walker was able to make informed decisions around balancing in-person and telehealth visits and offerings, maximizing their resources.

 The Benefits of Real-Time Patient Feedback for FQHCs